matthewyijielu0317/Customer-Support-Chatbot/README.md

 - The CSV fixtures contain only synthetic data to keep the repo self-contained; no real PII is stored here.
 - `.env.example` enumerates required settings; you must supply your own secrets and never commit them.
-- A bootstrap script (see `scripts/ingest_tabular.py`) demonstrates how to load the sample dataset.
-For production, point the DSN at your managed database and ingest real data through your own pipeline.
+- The `/v1/ingest/csv` API endpoint demonstrates how to load the sample dataset.
+For production, point the DSN at your managed database and ingest real data through your own pipeline or API calls.

 ## Features